wp-plugins/featured-galleries/readme.txt

 Yes!
 Turns out there is CSS that lets me changes the behavor of the preview thumbnails depending on the position, so it should look good both in both positions.

+= Can I add a featured gallery to my custom post type? =

+Why yes you can!
+You don't even have to edit the plugin to do so.
+There are details on how to do this in the Instructions.

 == Screenshots ==

 1. Initial metabox, no images in the gallery.
 2. Metabox with images selected and added.

 == Changelog ==

+= 1.4.1 =

+* Updating readme to add example code for custom post types.

 = 1.4.0 =